Get Started with the Edge Server REST API

 Add these to the https property of the configuration file:

-If the private-key file is encrypted, you will be prompted for its password on stdin.
-If unencrypted, ensure that the file is protected with strict permissions and only accessible by the server administrator to prevent unauthorized access.
+If you encrypted the private-key file, the server prompts you for its password on stdin.
+If unencrypted, restrict the file permissions so that only the server administrator can access it.

 Create a Self-Signed Certificate